abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 layout: default
 title: Types

-In the last "category overview" chapter in the book, we will talk about, in my opinion, the most interesting category of all --- the category of *types*.
+In the last "category overview" chapter in the book, we will talk about types.
 This might be disappointing, if you expected to learn about as many *new* categories as possible (for which you don't even suspect that they are categories till the unexpected reveal), as we've been giving examples with the category of types in a given programming language ever since the first chapter, so we already know that they form a category, and *how* they form it.
-You have also heard about the Curry-Howard correspondence, that connects types and logic.
+You are also familiar with the Curry-Howard correspondence that connects types and logic.

-However, types are not just about programming languages --- they are an alternative to sets (and categories) as the foundational language of mathematics.
+However, you still probably don't know that types are not just about programming languages (and are more than just another category) --- they are an alternative to sets (and categories) as the foundational language of mathematics.
 More so, they are as powerful tool as any of those formalisms.

 Sets, Types and Russell's paradox
 ===

 So, here we are back at sets.
-Most books about category theory (and mathematics in general) begin with sets.
-The reason for this is simply because *sets are simple to understand*, at least when we are operating on the conceptual level that is customary for introductory materials --- when we draw a circle around a few things, everyone knows what we are talking about.
+As we discussed at the start of this book, most books about category theory (and mathematics in general) begin with sets.
+The reason for this (I used to be baffled by it, but now I understand) is simply because *sets are simple to understand*, at least when we are operating on the conceptual level that is customary for introductory materials --- when we draw a circle around a few things, everyone knows what we are talking about.

 ![Sets](../06_type/sets.svg)